 Ballot Drop Off Box

-Absentee Ballots can be deposited in the drop box located at the front entrance of the Government Center.
+Absentee Ballots can be deposited in the drop box located at the end of the sidewalk near the FedEx & UPS boxes just east of the front entrance of the Government Center.
 The box is monitored by 24/7 video surveillance and emptied 2 times per day.

 - You may deposit your own ballot only.

 - You may NOT deposit another voters' ballot.
 Those ballots must be returned to the Auditor/Treasurer's Office directly and you will be required to sign an Agent Delivery form.